About Us

 Welcome to Door of Hope Northeast ('s modest website)!
 We are a simple church pursuing the risen Jesus in deep community in and for Portland, Oregon.

 We launched in 2020 as part of the Door of Hope Family of Churches.
-While Northeast is a distinct community with our own elders, staff, community groups, and more, we partner with Door of Hope Southeast in sharing a common mission, pillars, theological vision, and some resources.
+While Northeast is a distinct church community with our own elders, staff, community groups, and more, we partner with Door of Hope Southeast in sharing a common mission, pillars, theological vision, and some resources.

 Committing to a local church is a deeply important part of following Jesus, and there are a lot of great churches in Portland.
 The best way to get to know us, in particular, is through connecting with our people, but read below to learn more about what we believe and how we function in the city.
 We also encourage you to listen to our most recent vision teaching series to catch up on where we believe we're headed.
-Click here for audio and here for video.

 The Good News

 The good news is that God loves you.
 Though you’ve rebelled against your loving creator God (whether knowingly or unknowingly), God Himself--in the person of Jesus Christ--died to atone for your sins.
-He was nailed to the cross, genuinely died, and was buried.
+He was nailed to the cross, died, and was buried.
 Three days later he genuinely, bodily rose from the grave, proving his victory over death and the truth of his claims to many witnesses.
 Jesus reigns now as God’s long-promised king, and we wait for his kingdom to come in full when he returns to put everything right, to bring his perfect justice to bear on the world.
 Apart from anything you could possibly do, he freely, graciously offers you full forgiveness, genuine righteousness, and eternal life and purpose in his Kingdom, all at the price of simply turning to him in trust.

 Put more simply, "the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord."
 Door of Hope Northeast will continually invite you to believe this news, receive it for yourself, and begin following this Jesus in community with your full self.